 I experimented with black coffee, cream, almond milk, and lactose-free.
 Through trial and error, I concluded that it was the lactose that bothered me.
 I stuck strictly to lactose-free right away and the symptoms subsided.
 I actually prefer to be fully dairy-free now!
 Except for the occasional cheese, cause who doesn't like cheese.

 Now here I am, fully committed to a gluten-free, lactose-free diet.
 The availability of products, restaurants, and information has skyrocketed in the past few years.
-I started my instagram page @liv.glutenfree in July of 2019 to share my passion for finding the best in gluten-free foods.
+I started my instagram page @liv.glutenfree in July of 2019 to share my passion for making and finding the best in gluten-free foods.
 I love proving to people that gluten-free doesn't mean fun-free!

 If this all sounds like something you're interested in, then stick around for my delicious gluten-free recipes (I love to bake!), resources for living gluten-free, and reviews of products & local restaurants in the Greater Toronto Area.
 Let's #livglutenfree together!